WEBSITE PRIVACY NOTICE

 We process personal information collected via this website for the purposes of providing information about products and services, providing and personalising our services, and dealing with your enquiries and requests.

-Please note that we will never use the information you have provided us with for marketing purposes, nor will it be passed to any third parties for marketing purposes.
+Please note that we will never pass the information you have provided us to any third parties for marketing purposes.

 We will not share your data with third parties unless we are obliged to disclose personal data by law, or the disclosure is 'necessary' for purposes of national security, taxation and criminal investigation, or we have your consent.